How to Build an Insider Threat Program [10-step Checklist]

 • Manage user access to sensitive resources.
 This allows you to prevent unauthorized access and detect suspicious access attempts.

-• Analyze user behavior to detect early indicators of a threat.
-User and entity behavior analytics (UEBA) is a tool that usually employs artificial intelligence algorithms to analyze normal user activity, create a baseline of behavior for each user, and notify the insider threat response team of suspicious actions.
+• Analyze user behavior to detect possible indicators of a threat.
+User and entity behavior analytics (UEBA) usually employs artificial intelligence algorithms to analyze normal user activity, create a baseline of behavior for each user, and notify the insider threat response team of suspicious actions.

 7. Form incident response strategies

-To act quickly on a detected threat, your response team has to work out common insider attack scenarios.
-The most important thing about an insider threat response plan is that it should be realistic and easy to execute.
-Don’t try to cover every possible scenario with a separate plan; instead, create several basic plans that cover the most probable incidents.
+To act quickly on a detected threat, your response team has to tackle common insider attack scenarios.
+Above all, an insider threat response plan must be realistic and easy to execute.
+Don’t try to cover every possible scenario with a separate plan.
+Instead, create several basic plans that cover the most probable incidents.

 Your response for each of these scenarios should include: